leihuagh/node-mongo-jwt-auth-server/README.md

 ## Private & Public key pair generation
 This solution uses 512 bit RSA keys.
 To generate necessary keys, you need to download OpenSSL software.
 I will describe how to do this on Windows.

-1. Download a suitable package (the first one in Download section should be fine): http://downloads.sourceforge.net/gnuwin32/openssl-0.9.8h-1-setup.exe
+1. Download a suitable package: http://downloads.sourceforge.net/gnuwin32/openssl-0.9.8h-1-setup.exe

 2. Install it on your machine.